-Caroline Vickers, Faculty Director of Graduate Studies, Professor of English to all and supportive of your pursuit of academic excellence and social responsibility.
-We invite you to peruse this handbook, explore our website, and attend the Graduate Student Orientation on August 14, and Graduate Education Week taking place the week of September 20th as well as other workshops and events on campus.
+Caroline Vickers, Interim Associate Dean of Graduate Studies and Professor of English to all and supportive of your pursuit of academic excellence and social responsibility.
+We invite you to peruse this handbook, explore our website, and attend the Graduate Student Orientation on August 13, and Graduate Education Week taking place in November 2022 as well as other workshops and events on campus.